NotNite/nitesky/README.md

 For building nitesky, just run `npm run build` and add `nitesky.user.js` to your userscript manager.
 You can get hot reload with `npm run dev`, a local web server (e.g. `npx serve`), and a userscript manager that can poll for updates (e.g. Violentmonkey's "Track external edits" button).

-It's suggested to use Chrome for developing because it has better DevTools for inspecting Webpack modules.
+It's suggested to use Chrome for developing, because it has better DevTools for inspecting Webpack modules.
 The build system is a hacked together abomination using esbuild, based off of [moonlight][moonlight]'s old build scripts.
 The [webpackTools][webpackTools] runtime is updated by hand when I feel like it.
 For contributing, please format with [dprint](https://dprint.dev/).
 There's also ESLint but I don't really care about it to be honest.

 ## Credits